BuffChain/tufftoken/docs/TuffKeeper.md

 function performUpkeep(bytes) external
 ```

-call made from Chainlink Keeper network to perform upkeep when checkUpkeep says so.
+call made from Chainlink Keeper network to perform upkeep.
+If intervals are complete, checks to token
+maturity and balancing of assets will be performed.